top of page

 The Kingdom of Heaven is not simply a distant place we go after death.

-It is God’s reign breaking into the present, made visible as people take Jesus’ words to heart and live into them.
+It is God’s reign breaking into the present—right now—made visible as people take Jesus’ words to heart, and live into them here on earth.

 Not out of malice.